Two connecting sections of trails through forest and along meadows and farms.

 1.6 – Keep following RED (Hoffman Station) [Meadows (BLUE) goes left – might not notice it off on the side in between two boardwalk sections.]

-2.4 – Back at where you were earlier, turn RIGHT and retrace RED (Hoffman Station) back out to the road, walk along the soccer field.
+2.4 – Back at where you were earlier, turn RIGHT and retrace RED (Hoffman Station) back out to cross the road and walk along the soccer field.

 Turn back into the woods at the wooden arch with a bat box above it (where you exited before).

-3.3 – Cross stream on a wooden bridge.
-This used to be a stream hop and on the map is marked “no bridge at stream crossing”.
+3.3 – Cross stream on yet another crafty bridge.
+This used to be a stream hop and on older maps was marked “no bridge at stream crossing”.

-[Optional: Follow the connector to add in trails at Thompson Park].
+/// Longer Option: Follow this connector to add in trails at Thompson Park. ///

-4.5 – Turn RIGHT and follow WHITE (Gravel Hill) back to the lot.
+4.4 – Follow WHITE (Gravel Hill) past the bridge from earlier and back to the lot.